 stage 2 consists of cross-county training.
 During this time, you will gain knowledge of how to navigate long distances in your airplane.
 You will get the chance to fly cross-county flights with your instructor along with completing cross country flight solo.

 stage 3 checks ride preparation.
-To obtain your private helicopter license, you must pass a check ride with a designated pilot examiner (DPE).
+To obtain your private airplane license, you must pass a check ride with a designated pilot examiner (DPE).
 In stage 3, you will train towards meeting the published FAA standards that must be demonstrated on your official check ride.

 If you’re training towards being a professional pilot, an instrument rating will most likely be your next step after obtaining your private license.
 This rating will allow you to build new skills while also working towards your